jimmyhcao/Microsoft-Azure-Projects/Day2.md

-# My Day 2 Project: Securing My Web Application with SSL Certificates (Azure Premium and GoDaddy Domain Version)
+# My Day 2 Project: Securing My Web Application with SSL Certificates

 Today, I embarked on the second part of my web development project.
 My goal was to enhance the security of my web application by implementing SSL certificates.
 Here's a detailed account of what I accomplished: